Write and submit the most engaging and heart-warming script of the year!

-- The submitted script should be up to 10 – 12 pages maximum, typed in Courier font and in the font size of 12.
+- The script should be typed in Courier font and in the font size 12.

-- The script should be in the English language.
-However, there can be dialogues in other languages as well, which necessarily need to be written in English in brackets below the dialogue.
-In such case, the script can exceed up to 14 pages.
+- The script should be written in English.
+The dialogues of the script can be in another language but it should be accompanied by English translations in brackets.
+In such a case, the script can exceed up to 14 pages.

-- The script has to be written adhering to the theme and the genre.
-However, creatively there are no limitations on the writer.
+- The script has to be written adhering to the theme and genre.
+However, the writer has all creative liberties.

 - Entries are open for participants from across the globe.

-- The submitted scripts will be strictly restricted to the jury and the pre-jury of the challenge.
+- The submitted scripts will be restricted to the jury and the pre-jury of the challenge.

 - The scripts cannot be released until the results are announced at the festival.

-- India Film Project and India Film Project Parties may, in their sole discretion, disqualify scripts deemed to be inappropriate or otherwise non-compliant.
+- India Film Project and India Film Project Parties may, in their sole discretion, disqualify scripts deemed to be inappropriate or otherwise non – compliant.